 5. Locally made preserves

 There’s something special about locally crafted jams, honey, nut butters, salsa, dressing, condiments and more.
-While it might be a stretch to say they’re better nutritionally, it’s fair to say that the emotional boost of knowing you’re supporting someone in your community and enjoying something out of the ordinary is worth it.
+They’re not necessarily better nutritionally, but you get to support someone in your community and share something out of the ordinary.

 6. Good chocolate

 Similarly, who doesn’t love quality chocolate?
 While studies connecting chocolate to heart health aren’t based on the most robust evidence, we can just enjoy it for pleasure, right?
 For gifting, a locally crafted, handcrafted creation is sure to please.

 |Find it locally at… Cochu Chocolatier, powered by Calgary’s multiple award-winning Anne Sellmer, known for her distinctive flavour combinations like “cherries, pistachios, coconut flakes & sea salt” or “sriracha, sea salt, sponge toffee, and pretzel” (oh my).